yotamsha/loopback-angular-admin/README.md

 It will open the project in your default browser with livereload enabled.
 This will take care of reloading the page when you change your code.

+## Translations

+We are using a translations lib called [angular-gettext](https://angular-gettext.rocketeer.be/dev-guide/)
+- Download Poedit, that's the software we'll be using to translate the texts.
+- First, detect all the locations of changes by running:

+      grunt gettext

+- Then, Open the lang.po file in Poedit, OR if file is already opened in Poedit, choose > Catalog > Update from POT file..
+- Translate your texts.
+- Run `grunt gettext` again.

 ## Connect to a database

 You can specify the URL to the MongoDB database you want to use with the `MONGODB_URL` environment variable.